-In the 12th century, when this building was built by the Muslims, it was outside the city walls, and therefore had a defensive character.
-It was created in less than a century before the taking of Cordova by Christians, and nowadays it houses temporary and permanent exhibitions, which emphasize the three cultures that gave Córdoba its current character (christians, muslims and jews).
+In the 12th century, when this building was built by the Muslims.
+It was outside the walls of the city to have a defensive character.
+It was created less than a century before the taking of Cordoba by Christians and now houses temporary and permanent exhibitions that emphasize the three cultures that gave Cordoba its current character (Christians, Muslims and Jews).

 But perhaps the most interesting thing you should know about the de la Calahorra Tower is its location within the current Cordoba, in a privileged place, on the opposite bank of the Guadalquivir river.
 You can get to the Tower from the historic center, crossing the Bridge Door and crossing the Roman Bridge from end to end, which as a rule is full of tourists of all nationalities.

 Thousands of tourists come every year to the Calahorra and are surprised with its large size and its external hardness.
 Anyone who sees the walls that still exist of that medieval era, can realize that it was a fortress, a way to create the sense of security that defends Cordoba.

 La Calahorra is built with thick rock that guaranteed in the 12th century the defense of the Roman Bridge, which was the only access route to the city of Calipha from any point on the other side of the Guadalquivir.

 If you visit the tower you will be able to enjoy several exhibitions of the Museo Vivo de al-Andalus.
 While you visit the rooms that are arranged on several floors of the building, you will be able to find pieces from the Muslim period.
 Measurement tools (recreations), paintings, tapestries, etc …